randy-rebucas/lingkod-ph/docs/comprehensive-role-documentation.md

-# Lingkod PH - Comprehensive Role Documentation with Use Cases
+# LocalPro - Comprehensive Role Documentation with Use Cases

 ## Table of Contents
 1. [Overview](#overview)